eventmachine/eventmachine/docs/GettingStarted.md

 ### Verifying your installation ###

-Lets verify your installation with this quick irb session:
+Lets verify your installation with this quick IRB session:

     irb -rubygems